 Additional prizes will be awarded to 1st, 2nd and 3rd place Male and Female and all Vet Categories: MV40, MV50, MV60, MV70, FV40, FV50, FV60, FV70.

 Runners are permitted a maximum of 3 hours at CP1 and 6 hours at CP2 and CP3 respectively.
 But must ensure they leave the check point before the final cut off passes, irrespective of their arrival time.
+Runners are only permitted 60 minutes maximum stopping time at CP4.

 Aid Station 1 at Mile 49 is at Blackboys Village Hall where runners will find a large hall for eating and sorting their kit, with adjacent kitchen.
 And a side room available for getting a short rest - 3 Hour Time Limit for total stay.